awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

 ## Identify Your Shell<a name="cli-command-completion-shell"></a>

-If you are not sure which shell you are using, identify it with one of the following commands:
+If you are not sure which shell you are using, you can identify it with one of the following commands:

 **echo $SHELL** – show the shell's installation directory\.
 This will usually match the in\-use shell, unless you launched a different shell after logging in\.